Mike-LiVideo/SampleSearchData/README.md

 # SampleApplication

-Here are some plates to try with the plate info search and plate permits:
+Here are some plates to try with the plate info search and plate permits: \n 7BSF510
-7BSF510
 JNFB
 4TAN811